The Guild, which turns apartments into short-term rentals, has nabbed $25 million in Series B funding – TechCrunch

 The Guild, a nearly four-year-old, Austin, Texas-based startup that turns apartments into comfortable short-term accommodations for business and other travelers, has landed $25 million in Series B funding from some of its earlier investors, including Maveron and Convivialite, along with real estate companies like the Nicol Investment Company, which owns some of the buildings in which The Guild has units.

 The 171-person company — started by two University of Texas grads who met in 2015 through their overlapping interests (one worked in boutique hotel development and the other is a co-founder of the apartment marketplace Apartment List) — has plenty of competition.
-Lyric, Domio and Sonder are but three of the many other companies now in the business of gussying up apartments and renting them out like hotel rooms.
+Lyric, Domio and Sonder are but three of the many other well-funded companies now in the business of gussying up apartments and renting them out like hotel rooms.

 The competition is so stiff, in fact, that all are fast adding other services to their offerings.
 All promise around-the-clock support, for example, so if the Wi-Fi goes down, there’s someone to scream at, no matter the hour.
 Lyric also offers its customers “curated in-suite art, music and coffee programs.”
 The Guild touts its personal approach, like adding a Christmas tree to a room for a family that is temporarily displaced during the holidays.
 Meanwhile, among its offerings, Sonder offers “pre-stay cleaning.”